fac21/Mini-Project-Chisha-Evgeny/README.md

  - Wanted to create more Tests for our code
  - Wanted to include End Typing and Start Typing buttons
  - Make it mobile responsive
+ - Check for Accessibility for keyboard users and Lighthouse Dev Tool